-There are three owners to eGro with Jacob Vahr holding the majority of the organization.
-The other two are the other two members of the Copenhagen team, Ghazal and Diana.
-The three owners and their ownership amounts are listed below.
+eGro's ownership is held by six individuals, with Jacob Vahr having the majority shares.
+The ownership share amounts are listed below.
+Two are the other members of the Copenhagen A-team, Ghazal and Diana.
+One is an early investor in eGro and two are former team members in the Copenhagen office.
+The five owners and their ownership amounts are listed below.